JackTeam/XHMediaZoom/README.md

 ## Instructions

-English：If you use the open source components in your project, please [Email us](mailto:xhzengAIB@gmail.com?subject=From%20GitHub%20XHMediaZoom) to tell us the name of your application, otherwise the consequence is proud.
+English：If you use the open source components in your project, please [Email us](mailto:xhzengAIB@gmail.com?subject=From%20GitHub%20XHMediaZoom) to tell us the name of your application.